atsushieno/aap-core/README.md

 Android is the first citizen in AAP, but we also support Linux desktop so that actual plugin development can be achieved on the desktop.

-There are examples based on LV2 plugins, including [mda-lv2](https://gitlab.com/drobilla/mda-lv2) (which was ported from [mda-vst](https://sourceforge.net/projects/mda-vst/)), as well as porting helper utility to generate XML metadata from LV2 plugins.
+There are examples based on LV2 plugins, including [mda-lv2](https://gitlab.com/drobilla/mda-lv2) (which was ported from [mda-vst](https://sourceforge.net/projects/mda-vst/)), as well as porting helper utility to generate XML metadata from LV2 plugins (see [aap-lv2](https://github.com/atsushieno/aap-lv2) for more details).
 Also, we already have JUCE audio processors for AAP (`AndroidAudioPluginFormat`) in [aap-juce](https://github.com/atsushieno/aap-juce) repository.

 ## How AAPs work: technical background